 - persistent dizziness

 It’s also possible to develop lesions without noticeable symptoms.
-Only 1 in 10 lesions causes outward effects, reports the National Institute of Neurological Disorders and Stroke (NINDS).
+Only

 To help slow the progression of MS, many treatments are available.
 Early diagnosis and treatment might help prevent the development of new lesions.